bothub-it/celery-worker-on-demand/example_docker/README.md

 **Description:**

-In this test there is a Celery application with two tasks, add and diff, each running in a dedicated queue.
+In this example there is a Celery application with two tasks (add and diff) each running in a dedicated queue.

 ## Required Tools